munificent/game-programming-patterns/book/event-queue.markdown

 ^code pending-array

-We can tune the size of the array to have as much room as we need to cover our worst case.
+We can tune the size of the array to cover our worst case.
 To play a sound, we just add a new message to the end of the array:

 ^code array-play

-Then when we update, we'll process all of the pending messages:
+When we update, we process all of the pending messages:

 ^code array-update

-This works fine, but it does presume we can process every sound request in a single call to `update()`.
-That's probably true in our example, but this chapter is about event *queues*, not event *buffers*.

-In order for `update()` to work on just a few requests at a time, it needs to be able to pull requests out of the buffer while leaving others in there.
-We want to ensure that the oldest pending requests get priority, so it needs to process those first.
+This works fine, but it does presume we can process *every* sound request in a single call to `update()`.
+If loading those resources happens asynchronously, that won't work.
+For `update()` to work on just a few requests at a time, it needs to be able to pull requests out of the buffer while leaving the rest.
 In other words, we need an actual queue.

 ### A ring buffer

 There are a bunch of ways to implement queues, but my favorite is called a *ring buffer*.
-It preserves everything that's good about a simple array, but lets us incrementally remove items from the front of the queue.
+It preserves everything that's great about arrays, but lets us incrementally remove items from the front of the queue.

 Now, I know what you're thinking.
 If we remove items from the beginning of the array, don't we have to shift all of the remaining items over?
 Isn't that slow?

-This is why you learned how great linked lists are: it's super easy to remove nodes from the list without having to shift things around.
-Well, it turns out you can implement a queue without any shifting in a simple array too.
+This is why they made us learn about linked lists: you can remove nodes from them without having to shift things around.
+Well, it turns out you can implement a queue without any shifting in an array too.
 I'll walk you through it, but first let's get precise on some terms.

+**TODO: Illustrate.**

-* The **head** of the queue is the oldest pending request, and the one that will be processed *next*.
-Since `playSound()` appends to the end of the array, it's the element in there with the lowest index.
+* The **head** of the queue is where requests are *read* from.
+The head is the oldest pending request.

-* The **tail** is the other end of the queue.
-It's the slot in the array where the next enqueued request will go.
+* The **tail** is the other end.
+It's the slot in the array where the next enqueued request will be *written*.
 Note that it's just *past* the end of the queue.
 You can think of it as a half-open range if that helps.

-In other words, in our array, the head is on the left, and the tail of the queue grows towards the right.
+Since `playSound()` appends new requests at the end of the array, the head starts at element zero and the tail grows to the right.
 Let's code that up.
 First, we'll tweak our fields a bit to make these two markers explicit in the class:

 ^code head-tail